albertkjoller/CS-503_DistributedVision/README.md

 python stable-baselines3/baseline_distributed4.py --timesteps 3000000 --n_eval_episodes 10 --eval_freq 8192
 ```

-The logs and trained models are stored in `content/logs/`.
+The logs and trained models will be stored in `content/logs/`.
+You can download our trained models from this [Google Drive](https://drive.google.com/drive/folders/1P11EoH9T_KyZ-K1M_3oChmjHeh-nIt3N?usp=sharing), accessible from EPFL accounts.

 #### Evaluation